jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 - `Table.join`: joining two tables together.
 - `Table.cross_tab`: creating a summary table from a table.

-The completed workflow from this post can be downloaded from [GitHub]().
+The completed workflow from this post can be downloaded from [GitHub](https://github.com/jdunkerley/jdunkerley/raw/master/enso-getting-started-joining-data/Enso_Getting_Started_3.enso-project).
+As always, I hope you will consider trying out [Enso](https://github.com/enso-org/enso/releases/latest).
+If you have any questions, please join our [Discord](https://discord.com/invite/enso) server or comment below.

-I'm going to take a break from this series for December to concentrate on solving Advent of Code in Enso, but more on that later in the week.
+I will take a break from this series for December to concentrate on solving Advent of Code in Enso, but more on that later in the week.
 I'll be back in January with the next post in this series.